Aslanf8/personal-finance/README.md

-# Personal Finance Hub 🇨🇦
+# OpenFinance 🇨🇦

-A private, customizable personal finance tracker built for Canadians who want full control over their financial data.
+A private, customizable finance tracker built for Canadians who want full control over their financial data.
 Track your income, expenses, investments, real estate, vehicles, liabilities, and complete net worth — all in one place.

 ## Why This Exists